Pitt-Cloud-Computing/.github/profile/README.md

 - Used GitHub Actions Workflows
   - Set up a workflow to build and push the Docker image for Medusa Storefront 1 into Artifact Registry.
   - Set up a workflow to build and push the Docker image for Medusa Server into Artifact Registry.
+- How it works
+  - The Github Action Workflow for Medusa Server (backend) authenticates with Google Artifact Registry and then uses the specified Dockerfile to build its image.
+Once the image is built, this image is then pushed and tagged to our repository in the Artifact Registry.
+  - Medusa Storefront (frontend) follows this same exact workflow, only it creates its own separate Docker image.
+  - Thus with each push to the backend and frontend repository a new Docker image for each is created and pushed to Artifact Registry.

 ## Video Presentation
 - [Youtube Link](https://youtu.be/ptAaDbbii5E)